Hyde Amendment: Background

 The Hyde Amendment was introduced by Illinois Republican Congressman Henry Hyde and first passed by Congress in 1977, four years after Roe v.
 Wade.
 Implementation of the initial amendment was blocked for almost a year by an injunction in the McRae v.
 Matthews case.
 During this case, the Reproductive Freedom Project, the Center for Constitutional Rights, and Planned Parenthood collectively represented a pregnant Medicaid recipient and health care providers who challenged the Hyde Amendment.
 The United States Supreme Court vacated the injunction in August 1977, leading abortions financed by federal Medicaid to drop from about 300,000 per year to a few thousand.
 However, some U.S. states provide their own public funding for abortion for Medicaid-eligible women.

 Other bans were modeled after the Hyde Amendment, extending to other annual spending bills in the late 1970s and early 1980s.
 This eventually led federal funds to be banned in federal worker health plans, women in federal prisons, women in the military, peace corps volunteers, and international family planning programs that use non-U.S. funds to perform or advocate for abortion.

 The Hyde Amendment has been re-enacted every year since 1976, but exceptions have varied.
 For example, the 1978 Amendment presented new exceptions for rape survivors and incest cases.
 In 1980, the Supreme Court upheld the constitutionality of the original Hyde Amendment language with a 5–4 vote in Harris v.
 McRae.
 The majority found that the Hyde Amendment did not violate the Establishment Clause under the First Amendment, or due process/equal protection provided by the Fourteenth Amendment.
 This case decided the single exception for the Amendment would be in cases where the woman's life is endangered.
 This decision was upheld from fiscal years 1981–1993.
 In Webster v.
 Reproductive Health Services of Missouri, the court held that states could also enact measures like the Hyde Amendment.
-President George H.W.
-Bush vetoed a bill with the added exceptions.
+President George H. W. Bush vetoed a bill with the added exceptions.
 This decision left the Amendment with the sole exception of concern being endangered life of the mother.
-The language was not altered until the Clinton Administration in 1993.
+The language was not altered until the Clinton administration in 1993.
 At this time, the Hyde Amendment was once again expanded to include exceptions for rape and incest cases.

 In Williams v.
 Zbaraz (1980), the United States Supreme Court held that states could enact their own versions of the Hyde Amendment.
 As of 1994, federal law mandates all states to pay for abortion cases involving rape or incest.
 On January 24, 2017, the House voted to make the Hyde Amendment (H.R.
 7) permanent.
-Speaker Paul Ryan (R-WI) stated, "We are a pro-life Congress", and he re-affirmed the government's commitment to restricting tax money to funding abortions.
+Speaker Paul Ryan (R-WI) stated that "we are a pro-life Congress" and re-affirmed the government's commitment to restricting tax money to funding abortions.
 The bill failed to become law.